 An introduction to quantitative research (to the level of basic (OLS) regression).

-The programmes of study to which the module contributes
+The courses s of study to which the module contributes

 Compulsory Stage 3 module for any bachelor degree programme that includes ‘with Quantitative Research’

 The intended subject specific learning outcomes.
 On successfully completing the module students will be able to: